fnbtheory/home_auto/README.md

  	- Switch PC on
  	- Switch off torrents
  	- Switch on lights if dark
- 	- Turn on some music
+ 	- Play some music
  - Send emails when:
  	- The external IP address changes of my torrent server
  	- The ethernet port goes down and up again

 ## What's working so far
  - Switching on PC
- - Turning on music
+ - Play music
- - Torrents (Using transmission-daemon and transmission-remote | Setup coming soon):
+ - Torrents (Using transmission-daemon and transmission-remote | Click [here](configs/transmission.md) for the configuration)
  	- Switch on at 23h00
  	- Switch off at 15h00
  - Send emails when: